 - See the 2018 Master Benefits Plan Document for information about your Plan Year 2018 health plan benefits.

 Eligibility and Enrollment

-- The plan is available to GBP eligible employees and dependents who live or work out-of-state.
+- The plan is available to GBP eligible employees and dependents who live or work outside of Texas.
 Evidence of Insurability is never required to enroll in this plan.

 - You can enroll in this plan during your first 60 days of employment and coverage will begin the first of the month following your 60th day of employment.

 - You can also enroll when you have a qualifying life event (QLE) such as a birth or marriage and coverage will begin on the date of birth or the first of the month following the event.